How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 Remove Microsoft Edge on Ubuntu

-To uninstall Microsoft Edge, use the appropriate command for the version installed on your system:
+Uninstall the Edge packages for the versions installed on your system:

 sudo apt autoremove